windytan/deinvert/README.md

     ./src/deinvert -i input.wav -o output.wav -f 3500 -s 1200

+Descrambling a live FM channel at 27 Megahertz from an RTL-SDR, setting 4:

+    rtl_fm -M fm -f 27.0M -s 12k -g 50 -l 70 | ./src/deinvert -r 12000 -p 4

 Note that since scrambling and descrambling are the same operation this tool also works as a scrambler.

-If no arguments are given, deinvert reads raw 16-bit, 44.1 kHz PCM via stdin and outputs in the same format via stdout.
+If no input and output file is given, deinvert reads raw 16-bit PCM via stdin and outputs in the same format via stdout.
 The inversion carrier defaults to 2632 Hz.

     ./src/deinvert [OPTIONS]